-This year, NCMM offered three mobility managers the opportunity to serve as a Mobility Management Champions for 9 months, from June until February 2021.
+This year, NCMM offered three mobility managers the opportunity to serve as a Mobility Management Champions for nine months.
 The three selected Champions will serve as facilitators of monthly community activity on MMC, as well as other NCMM forums.
 Activities undertaken by Champions include:

 - Sharing questions and issues of their choice that are relevant to mobility management activities (example of topics may include volunteer driver programs, technology tools to support mobility management, shared-ride programs, working with TNCs, etc.;